Nissan Z-car: Second generation: Nissan Fairlady 280ZX (S130/Z30)

 Known as the Datsun/Nissan 280ZX in export markets, the car continued to use the "Fairlady" moniker in the Japanese domestic market where 2-litre inline-six engines were also available and were first introduced in 1978.
 That same year, main rival Toyota introduced the Supra as its answer to the new Fairlady, although it also continued to produce the Celica that it was based on.

 The only thing left unchanged from the previous 280Z was the 5-speed manual transmission and 2.8-liter L28 inline-6 engine, while the entire car overall was made more luxurious to meet growing consumer demands.
 Major changes for this new generation of Z-cars include t-tops, introduced in 1980, and a turbocharged model introduced in 1981, complementing the naturally aspirated (NA) 2-seater and NA 2+2 models.
 Coupled with either a 3-speed automatic or 5-speed manual transmission, the turbocharged model was capable of 180 bhp and 203 lbfft of torque, over the 135 bhp and 144 lbfft of the NA engine.

 Notable models include the 10th Anniversary Edition, featuring gold emblems, gold alloy wheels, and two-toned paint in either gold/red and black, with luxury features such as leather seats, headlamp washers, and automatic climate control.

 The 280ZX was wildly popular, being hailed as Motor Trend's Import Car of the Year for 1979 and going on to set a Z-car sales record of 86,007 units in its first year.
 While on the one hand, it received praise for taking the Z-car to further levels of comfort and performance, many enthusiasts also lamented the further emphasis on luxury over driving fun.
-This would continue with the third generation of the Z-car, with a clean-sheet redesign that would take the Z-car to further heights.
+This would continue with the third generation of the Z-car, with a clean-sheet redesign.